Electro-Motive Diesel: 1940s

 General Motors moved production of locomotive engines under the authority of EMC to create the GM Electro-Motive Division (EMD) on January 1, 1941.
 With that move, EMD became a fully self-contained development, production, marketing, and service entity.
 Nonlocomotive products (large marine and stationary diesel engines) continued under GM's Cleveland Diesel Engine Division for another twenty years.

 In January 1941 EMD delivered the first FT unit to the Atchison, Topeka & Santa Fe Railway, numbered Unit 100, and through that year they were in full-stride production of road and switch locomotives, becoming the world's biggest producer.
-America's entry into World War II temporarily slowed EMD's locomotive production; United States Navy ships gained priority for diesel power and the petroleum crisis of 1942-43 made coal-fired steam a more attractive option.
+America's entry into World War II temporarily slowed EMD's locomotive production; United States Navy ships gained priority for diesel power and the petroleum crisis of 1942–43 made coal-fired steam a more attractive option.
 The War Production Board stopped production of new passenger equipment between September 1942 and December 1944.
 Later in the war, diesel locomotive production for freight service was picking up as more locomotives were needed to haul wartime supplies.
 By the time the FT model was replaced in 1945, 555 cab units and 541 booster units had been produced.

-EMD emerged from the war years with major advantages over its competitors in diesel locomotive production, having entered them with fully developed lines of mainline road diesel locomotives while war production allocations restricted their competitors, principally the American Locomotive Company (ALCO) and the Baldwin Locomotive Works, to selling mainly diesel switchers and steam locomotives of pre-existing designs.
+EMD emerged from the war years with major advantages over its competitors in diesel locomotive production, having entered them with fully developed lines of mainline road diesel locomotives while war production allocations restricted their competitors, principally ALCO and Baldwin, to selling mainly diesel switchers and steam locomotives of pre-existing designs.
 That gave an advantage to EMD's state of technical development with higher powered diesels in the critical postwar years.
 New model passenger locomotives were delivered starting in February 1945.
 New models of their freight locomotive followed later in 1945 and 1946.

 By the late 1940s the vast majority of American railroads had decided to dieselize their locomotive fleets.
 Passenger services facing increasing competition from air and automotive travel rapidly replaced steam for image and cost reasons, but the biggest growth market was for freight locomotives.
 To meet post-war demands, EMD opened another locomotive production facility in Cleveland, Ohio, in 1948.

 Alco-GE was EMD's strongest competitor during the dieselization era, having produced the first road-switcher diesel locomotives in 1941 and gained about a 26% market share of diesel locomotives, mostly for switching and short-haul applications, as of 1946.
 ALCO's higher-powered locomotives for mainline service were less successful, as they were plagued by reliability problems.
 In 1948 the ALCO-GE partnership developed a prototype gas-turbine-electric locomotive; series production began in 1952.
 Latecomers to the diesel locomotive business Baldwin, Fairbanks-Morse, and Lima-Hamilton struggled in the market as their products failed to gain a solid reputation.
-By 1950 it was clear that EMD's competitors could not crack their position in mainline road diesels and in 1949 their new EMD GP7 road switcher locomotive invaded the market niche previously held by ALCO and Baldwin.
+In 1949 EMD's new EMD GP7 road switcher locomotive entered the market niche previously held by ALCO and Baldwin, and by 1950 it was clear that EMD's competitors could not break its position in mainline road diesels.